 - May I see my son/daughter's grades?

 - Grades are issued only to students.
-After each semester, the Office of the Registrar sends students an email stating when grades will be available for viewing under the student's login in Bearings (our online student information system).
+After each semester, the Office of the Registrar sends students an email stating when grades will be available for viewing in Polaris (our online student information system).
 No paper grade reports are sent.
 Students who need an official report of their grades are welcome to request an official transcript (see next question).

 - May I request a transcript?

 - Students must request their own transcripts in writing, and a request must include the student's signature.
 Requests may be made in person at the Office of the Registrar, by email with a scanned signature (firstname.lastname@example.org), by fax (207-725-3338), or by mail (Office of the Registrar, Bowdoin College, 4500 College Station, Brunswick, ME 04011-8436).
 See "Important Information Regarding Transcript Requests" (http://www.bowdoin.edu/registrar/transcript.shtml) for more information and a copy of the transcript request form.

 Transcript requests may take up to five business days to process.
 There is no fee for transcripts.
 Upon request, overnight delivery is available by Federal Express for a fee of $20 per address.
 Note that a request for overnight shipping does not speed up the normal processing time; transcript requests are processed in the order in which they are received.

 - Does Bowdoin have a Dean's List?

 - The Sarah and James Bowdoin Scholar awards (see question immediately below) represent Bowdoin’s “Dean’s List.”